IndieGoGo/ruby-style-guide/README.md

 guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all &ndash; no matter how good it is.

 The guide is separated into several sections of related rules.
-I've tried to add the rationale behind the rules (if it's omitted I've assumed it's pretty obvious).
+We've tried to add the rationale behind the rules (if it's omitted we've assumed it's pretty obvious).

-I didn't come up with all the rules out of nowhere - they are mostly based on my extensive career as a professional software engineer, feedback and suggestions from members of the Ruby community and various highly regarded Ruby programming resources, such as ["Programming Ruby
+bbatsov didn't come up with all the original rules out of nowhere - they are mostly based on his extensive career as a professional software engineer, feedback and suggestions from members of the Ruby community and various highly regarded Ruby programming resources, such as ["Programming Ruby